xoffproj3team1/GA_Weather_Mapping_P3T1/README.md

 The __style.css__ file takes care, amongst other things, of the formating of the information in the popup text for the airports.
 <br><br>
 The application (code and database) run on server managed by Render.
 The Start Command on the Web Service points to a file called __app.py__ (gunicorn app:app), that uses Flask to point to the __index.html__ file.<br>
-A PostgreSQL database was chosen because it is natively supported by Render
+A PostgreSQL database was chosen because it is natively supported by Render, and the testing of the queries is made easy by pgAdmin 4.

 ## Ethical Considerations ##